vishal-kumar-paswan/vishal-kumar-paswan/README.md

 <p align="left">
 I'm <strong>Vishal</strong>, a student and a programmer passionate about technology and productivity.
 I started my programming journey with Java and also worked with <strong>frontend development</strong> (HTML5, CSS3 and Bootstrap) and <strong>mobile app development</strong> (Native Android with Java and Flutter).

-Today I work mostly with Flutter and also focusing on learning JavaScript and React.
+Today I work mostly with Flutter, Node.js, Express and MongoDB and also looking forward to learn React and DevOps.
 </p>

 <p align="left">